nir9/itemslide/README.md

 ### Events

-changePos - triggered when the position of the carousel is changed
+carouselChangePos - triggered when the position of the carousel is changed

-pan - triggered when user pans
+carouselPan - triggered when user pans

-changeActiveIndex - triggered when the current active item has changed
+carouselChangeActiveIndex - triggered when the current active item has changed

-swipeout - triggered when user swipes out a slide (if swipe_out is enabled)
+carouselSwipeOut - triggered when user swipes out a slide (if swipe_out is enabled)

-event.slide - get index of swiped out slide
+> event.slideIndex - get index of swiped out slide

-clickSlide - triggered when clicking/tapping a slide
+carouselClickSlide - triggered when clicking/tapping a slide

-event.slide - get index of the clicked slide
+> event.slideIndex - get index of the clicked slide

 ### Classes